Astrid Bunne Namdari

 I grew up in a small town in the Northeast of Sweden with the forests and wild outdoors literally on my doorstep.
 During my teenage years I satisfied my curiosity of the inner and outer world by reading up on psychology, biology, nutrition, current affairs, politics, and more.
-I was fortunate enough to be able to travel extensively at a young age and as I encountered various and diverse cultures I became more and more interested in what makes people be who they are – so uniquely different, yet so universally connected.
+I was fortunate enough to be able to travel extensively at a young age and as I encountered various and diverse cultures I became more and more interested in what makes people who they are – so uniquely different, yet so universally connected.
 I have always been physically active and fascinated by the human body.
 Instead of going down the medical route of study and follow in the footsteps of my parents I decided to study Psychology at the University of Edinburgh as I was more interested in the power of the mind.
-Ironically I became dissatisfied with how the body seemed almost obsolete in the academic study of psychology as I saw them as highly interconnected.
+Ironically I was disappointed that the body seemed almost obsolete in my academic studies.
+In my view the mind and body are inseparable.
 Participating in an improvised dance workshop during this time I discovered the expressiveness of me as a fully ‘embodied being’ and the positive impact this had on my mood and well-being.
-It made me think in new and creative ways about the interconnectedness of our body and mind.
+It opened new and creative ways to explore the interconnectedness of my holistic body.

-This was the starting point of my further research and studies in more psychosomatic approaches to health and wellbeing.
-That’s why I decided to undergo training in Integrative Bodywork and Movement Therapy & Education alongside the Shiatsu diploma.
-Four years down the line, now a fully qualified therapist and educator and living in Bristol, UK, where my professional development has taken me, I continue to learn and wonder about who we are as human beings and how we can bring out the best in us through a creative and empowering educational approach.
-For me this approach has to be taking the mind, body, emotions and spirit into account in order to be effective.
-MINDINSOMA was born out of these two training schemes as well as my Psychology background and recent counselling training.
-I am gradually becoming more interested in working with groups as well as one-to-one work.
+This was the starting point of further research and studies in psychosomatic approaches to health and wellbeing.
+I underwent a training in Integrative Bodywork and Movement Therapy & Education alongside a Shiatsu diploma.
+Four years later I started Mindinsoma, my own business as a Shiatsu and Somatic movement therapist & educator in Bristol, UK.
+Through my practice I have continued to learn and wonder about who we are as human beings and how we can bring out the best in us through a creative and empowering educational approach.
+My journey has now taken me to beautiful New Zealand and Rotorua where I live with my husband.

-My place of origin will always ensure I am in close affinity to nature for coming alive to my senses and enjoy the richness of life.
+My place of origin will always ensure I am in close affinity to nature for coming alive to my senses and enjoy the richness of life and I couldn’t be in a better country for this connection.
 It is a daily reminder of my place in the world and being physically active and connected to nature means I stop to reflect and allow myself to just be.
-I have a regular personal movement practice and regularly engage in other creative practices such as cooking, crafts, card-making, swing dancing and singing.
-I am a real people-person and love spending time with others in any shape or form.
-I learn so much about myself from these relationships.
-My faith and spiritual practice has over the past few years placed me at the heart of engaging and collaborative community-building activities – an arena where I continually learn to appreciate the unity and beauty one finds in diversity and the growth that comes from simple acts of service.
+I am a real people-person and love spending time with others which helps me to learn about my place in life and relationships.
+My faith and spiritual practice has over the past years placed me at the heart of engaging and collaborative community-building activities – an arena where I continually learn to appreciate the unity and beauty one finds in diversity and the growth that comes from simple acts of service.

 Psychology MA (Hons), Edinburgh University, UK